eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `legacy` - (Optional) - Bool - TODO: remove Legacy in next APIVersion.
 - `allow_container_registry` - (Optional) - Bool
 - `permissions_boundary` - (Optional) - String
+- `use_service_account_external_permissions` - (Optional) - Bool - UseServiceAccountExternalPermissions determines if managed ServiceAccounts will use external permissions directly.<br />If this is set to false, ServiceAccounts will assume external permissions from the instances they run on.
 - `service_account_external_permissions` - (Optional) - List([service_account_external_permission](#service_account_external_permission)) - ServiceAccountExternalPermissions defines the relatinship between Kubernetes ServiceAccounts and permissions with external resources.

 ### service_account_external_permission